KarolineKuchenbaecker/TEColoc/README.md

-# TEColoc
+# TAColoc
-trans-ethnic colocalization
+trans-ancestry colocalization

-Trans-ethnic colocalization (TEColoc) tests whether a specific locus has the same causal variant in two groups with different ancestry.
+Trans-ancestry colocalization (TAColoc) tests whether a specific locus has the same causal variant in two groups with different ancestry.
 It has been described in https://doi.org/10.1101/525170.
 It uses the Joint Likelihood Mapping (JLIM) model.
 JLIM was originally developed for colocalization testing of GWAS and eQTL signals.
 See http://genetics.bwh.harvard.edu/wiki/sunyaevlab/jlim or https://github.com/cotsapaslab/jlim for more details about JLIM.

 # Requirements